gfiami/gfiami/README.md

 ## 📜 About Me 📜
 I was born in Rio de Janeiro - RJ, Brazil.

-I'm in my last year of degree in Biology, but already changing careers and focusing my studies on programming.
+I was majoring in Biology, but decided to change careers to something I've always been closer to: Technology.
+Now I'm majoring in Systems Analysis and Development.

-I chose to major in Biology because I identified more with it at the time, but now I feel more enthusiastic by technology, where I find more pleasure in learning and challenging myself every day!
+Initially, I chose to major in Biology because I identified more with it at the time, but now I feel more enthusiastic by technology, where I find more pleasure in learning and challenging myself every day!

 Now I'm focusing my studies to delve into some specific languages and get really good at them, and when I feel confident, move on to new ones.
 <div id="header" align="center">